 Table of contents

-This profile presents verified data on development assistance allocation.
+This profile presents verified data on Estonia’s development assistance allocations.
 See the Development Co-operation Profiles.

 Policy

 Copy link to PolicyThe Estonian Foreign Policy Strategy 2030 signals Estonia’s growing contribution to global sustainable development as an objective of its foreign policy.
 The success of Estonia’s development co-operation and humanitarian assistance are central to one of its three pillars of foreign policy: security, stability of international relations and sustainable development.
 The government’s Development Cooperation and Humanitarian Aid Strategy 2024-2030 upholds Estonia’s continuous support to existing priority partner countries in the Eastern Partnership region, in particular Ukraine.
 Thematic priorities include strengthening governance and human rights, promoting quality education, contributing to economic development, empowering civil society, and ensuring peace and stability.
-The strategy reiterates Estonia’s commitment to reach the 0.33% target by 2030.
-Estonia’s regional strategy for Africa for 2020-2030 focuses primarily on digital transformation, e-governance, innovation and the green transition.
+The strategy reiterates Estonia’s commitment to reach the 0.33% ODA/GNI target by 2030.
+Estonia’s regional Strategy for Africa for 2020-2030 focuses primarily on digital transformation, e-governance, innovation and the green transition.

 ODA allocation overview